What if I told you there was a way to develop your skills as a trader without risking actual money? There is a way, and it’s called paper trading.

 To make the most of your training/paper trading efforts, you need to understand how the stock market works.

-One of my goals with the is to offer a real-world trading education.
+One of my goals with the Trading Challenge is to offer a real-world trading education.
 I’m constantly in contact with my students, and offer an abundant stream of webinars and tutorials.
 I’m totally transparent in sharing my own trades with them, and consider myself not just their mentor but a fellow trader.

 As my student, I want you to develop the skills and knowledge necessary to forge a long-term, successful career as a trader, complete with your own trading style.
 Everything I offer and all of my teachings are created with this goal in mind.